Today’s Google Ads Help is an incredibly simple, yet often overlooked piece of the puzzle.

 The potential client went on to turn off their ads completely.

-I call situations like this: the unfortunate overpaying account.
+I call situations like this the unfortunate overpaying account—a common challenge in Google Ads bid management.

 What happens when you start overpaying?